-In 2004, the UCC History and Polity Teachers Network, who meet annually to share materials and pedagogy, prepared a one-page description of essential elements in a (one term) UCC polity course.
+The UCC History and Polity Teachers Network, who collaborate in person and online to share materials and pedagogy, provide an "Essential Elements" guideline for UCC polity courses.
 The materials on this webpage are organized around that description.
 This page is intended to serve as a library for polity teachers and others, providing easy access to materials that are often difficult to find.
 Additionally, a wide array of United Church of Christ documents are archived online.

 Regional offerings of UCC History and Polity Courses are curated online by the UCC Polity Teachers Network in conjunction with MESA.